 NEXUS1492 is an ERC-Synergy Research project led by Leiden University, Vrije Universiteit Amsterdam and University of Konstanz.
 Learn more about the host institutions below.

-The corresponding groups involved in NEXUS 1492 are Archaeological Heritage Management and Archaeology of the Americas.
+The corresponding groups involved in NEXUS 1492 are Archaeology of the Americas and Archaeological Heritage Management.

 The Department of Archaeological Heritage and Society focuses on the relationships between past and present, the role of heritage in society, and how heritage conceived broadly can contribute to improving quality of life and environment.
 Read more.

 The corresponding group involved in NEXUS 1492 is the Algorithmics group.
 The research of the Algorithmics group is primarily concerned with algorithms and related topics.
 They are particularly interested in network analysis and visualization.
 Their work is both theoretical and applied and it is enriched through cooperation with companies and other researchers.
 Read more.

 The corresponding group involved in NEXUS 1492 is the Cluster Geology and Geochemistry at VU Amsterdam.
 The goal of the cluster is to understand and better predict the processes that drive the interior of the Earth and terrestrial planets and model their surface expression.
 This cluster also focuses on isotopic provenancing studies that can be applies for archaeological research.
 Read more.